 Susan P. Brunner has over 40 years of investing experience.
 She started investing in the 1970s, and by 1999, she was able to stop working and live mostly off her dividends.
 Susan is a dividend stock investor, and over the years she has tried many different investment approaches and strategies.
 When I asked her about this, Susan said that she tried them all, but dividend stock investing has been the strategy that has worked for her.

 Back in April, I published my controversial post on living off dividend income – Can You Live Off Your Dividends?
-Susan left a couple of comments, and at that point I knew she was somebody with a wealth of experience and knowledge that I wanted to interview.
+Susan left a couple of comments, and at that point, I knew she was somebody with a wealth of experience and knowledge that I wanted to interview.

 With over 40 year’s investment experience, I really wanted Susan to share her experience and knowledge with others.
 That is really the point of this interview, to listen to someone who has successfully been implementing the dividend investing strategy for decades.
 I feel the interview with Susan is both an inspiration to all investors, and a valuable insight for those of us who already are dividend investors.
-Who can argue with 40 years investing experience?
+Who can argue with 40 years of investing experience?

 Hi Susan, thank you for visiting the Dividend Ninja and taking the time for this interview!
-As mentioned in my intro I’m delighted to interview someone with over 40 years investment experience.
+As mentioned in my intro I’m delighted to interview someone with over 40 years of investment experience.
 I really think you have a lot of wisdom and prudent advice to share with others.

 I would like to thank you for having me.